 Do you think that it is a losing battle or is their hope for Signal Crayfish control?

 I think that there is hope down the line.
 There is a real need for dissemination and concerted effort.
 The recently created GB invasive crayfish steering group aims to review current invasive crayfish control efforts and provide recommendations to relevant stakeholders.
-I’m also teamed up with the Biological Recording Company to host the Signal Crayfish Virtual Symposium to facilitate the sharing of crayfish control research from across Europe and taught their Crayfish & Surveys training webinars.
+I also teamed up with the Biological Recording Company to host the Signal Crayfish Virtual Symposium to facilitate the sharing of crayfish control research from across Europe and taught their Crayfish Surveys and Conservation training webinars.
+The content from both the symposium and the training webinars is now available as a Crayfish Surveys and Conservation online course for just £30.

 What is the one thing that naturalists can do to help when it comes to American Signal crayfish?